 Participating Provider List

-Blacksburg Eye Associates and Dr. John Dovie are happy to be providers to the following insurance carriers.
+Blacksburg Eye Associates, Dr. John Dovie, and Dr. Colleen Mitchell are happy to be providers to the following insurance carriers.
 This list will be updated closer to the grand opening.
 Feel free to email with any questions, comments or suggestions.

 - Anthem / BCBS